MGMCN/FastCV/README.md

 Access your github account settings page. (ps:If you are already logged in then just click -> [link](https://github.com/settings/keys)) Find option called SSH key and GPG keys.
 Create SSH key like 👇🏻.
 Put the text of the id_rsa.pub you copied into the place of the key below.
 <img src="./images/add_sshkey.jpg" width = "500" height = "300"/>
 ## Create a repository for your cv
-Notice: Repo name should be like your_account_name.github.io.
+Notice: repository name should be like your_account_name.github.io.
 <img src="./images/create_repo.jpg" width = "700" height = "500"/>
 ## Install hugo
 ```Bash